-In 2011 Merrimac State School commenced the transition to the Australian Curriculum.
+Merrimac State School implements the Australian Curriculum.
 ACARA is responsible for the development of the Australian curriculum from Kindergarten to Year 12.

 ACARA’s work in developing the Australian curriculum is guided by the 2008 Melbourne Declaration on Educational Goals for Young Australians.The Melbourne Declaration commits "to supporting all young Australians to become successful learners, confident and creative individuals, and active and informed citizens", and to promoting equity and excellence in education.
 The Australian curriculum will "equip all young Australians with the essential skills, knowledge and capabilities to thrive and compete in a globalised world and information rich workplaces of the current century."
 The national curriculum will be accessible to all young Australians, regardless of their social or economic background or the school they attend.